TechnitiumSoftware/DnsServer/APIDOCS.md

 - `dnsOverTlsPort` (optional): The TCP port number for DNS-over-TLS protocol.
 Initial value is `853`.
 - `dnsOverHttpsPort` (optional): The TCP port number for DNS-over-HTTPS protocol.
 Initial value is `443`.
 - `dnsOverQuicPort` (optional): The UDP port number for DNS-over-QUIC protocol.
 Initial value is `853`.
+- `reverseProxyNetworkACL` (optional): Configure the ACL to allow only requests coming from your reverse proxy server for DNS-over-UDP-PROXY, DNS-over-TCP-PROXY, and DNS-over-HTTP protocols.
+Enter IP addresses or network addresses one below another to allow access.
+Add ! character at the start to deny access, e.g. !192.168.10.0/24 will deny entire subnet.
+The ACL is processed in the same order its listed.
+If no networks match, the default policy is to deny all.
 - `dnsTlsCertificatePath` (optional): Specify a PKCS #12 certificate (.pfx) file path on the server.
 The certificate must contain private key.
 This certificate is used by the DNS-over-TLS and DNS-over-HTTPS optional protocols.
 - `dnsTlsCertificatePassword` (optional): Enter the certificate (.pfx) password, if any.
 - `dnsOverHttpRealIpHeader` (optional): The HTTP header that must be used to read client's actual IP address when the request comes from a reverse proxy with a private IP address.